RafaelOviedo/videos-album/README.md

 ```
 -Clone this repository.
 -Step into the folder you cloned it.
--Run npm install and then npm run serve.
+-Run 'npm install'.
+-Once the dependencies have been installed,
+run 'npm run serve'.
 -Go to http://localhost:8080/

 OR you can go to this deployed link: